Nex-Otaku/yii2-uuid-user/README.md

 User module with UUID support
 =============================
-This is a fork of Dektrium user extension, with UUID support.
+Fork of Dektrium user extension, with UUID support.

 Installation
 ------------